pachyderm/docs/content/2.1.x/deploy-manage/deploy/quickstart.md

 * Install [`Helm`](https://helm.sh/docs/intro/install/) for your deployment.

+{{% notice warning %}}
-!!!
-Warning "Optional - Quick deployment of Pachyderm Enterprise (with Console)"
+Optional - Quick deployment of Pachyderm Enterprise (with Console)

 - The deployment of Console (Pachyderm UI) **requires a valid enterprise token**.
 To get your free-trial token, fill in [this form](https://www.pachyderm.com/trial/), get in touch with us at [sales@pachyderm.io](mailto:sales@pachyderm.io), or on our [Slack](https://www.pachyderm.com/slack/).
 - When deploying with Console, we create a default mock user (username:`admin`, password: `password`) to authenticate yourself to Console so you don't have to connect an Identity Provider to make things work.
 The mock user is a [Cluster Admin]().

 For a better understanding of the additional steps and helm values needed when deploying with Console in a production environment, read about the [deployment of Pachyderm with Console](../console/#deploy-in-the-cloud) page.
+{{% /notice %}}

 Select your favorite cloud provider.

-!!!
-Important "Definition"
+{{% notice note %}}
 Note that we often use the acronym `CE` for Community Edition.
+{{% /notice %}}

 ## 2. Create Your Values.yaml
 ### AWS